ioBroker/dev-server/README.md

 If you are using TypeScript, make sure you have the `watch:ts` script defined the same way it is done by [Adapter Creator](https://github.com/ioBroker/create-adapter).
 There is no need to run `npm run watch:ts` separately, this is automatically done by dev-server.

+The following options are available:

+`--noStart` Do not start the adapter itself, but only watch for changes and synchronize them between the development and the temporary directory.

 ### `dev-server debug`

 Run dev-server and start the adapter from ioBroker in "debug" mode.